Sage-Bionetworks-Challenges/brats2023/README.md

 The **Code submission phase** is handled by the [FeTS-AI Task 1 infrastructure].

 [FeTS-AI Task 1 infrastructure]: https://github.com/FeTS-AI/Challenge/tree/main/Task_1

-## BraTS 2024

-Branch: `brats2024` / `main`

-BraTS 2024 is an extension to BraTS 2023, and will use the same metrics for ranking.

-_More details to come._

 ## Kudos 🍻